appserver-io/appserver/_drafts/building-webapps-using-angular-and-appserver-io.md

 ```

 Ok, looks good... but how does it work without `json_encode` the returned array and where is the `$this->data`
-property comming from?
+property created from?
 This can easily be done by using one of the powerful features the appserver comes with.
 It's
 called AOP or [Aspect-oriented programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming).
 Just click on the
 link if you are not familiar with it.